GreptimeTeam/docs/docs/user-guide/flow-computation/manage-flow.md

 ---
-description: Learn how to manage flows in GreptimeDB, including creating, updating, and deleting flows.
-This guide covers the syntax for creating flows, the importance of sink tables, and how to use the EXPIRE AFTER clause.
-It provides examples of SQL queries for managing flows, creating source and sink tables, and defining continuous aggregation queries.
-Understand the significance of column order, time index, and tags in sink tables.
-Discover how to manually trigger flow processing with the ADMIN FLUSH_FLOW command and how to delete flows using the DROP FLOW clause.
-This comprehensive guide is essential for users looking to leverage GreptimeDB's flow computation capabilities for real-time analytics, monitoring, and dashboards.
+description: Describes how to manage flows in GreptimeDB, including creating, updating, and deleting flows.
+It explains the syntax for creating flows, the importance of sink tables, and how to use the EXPIRE AFTER clause.
+Examples of SQL queries for managing flows are provided.
 ---

 # Manage Flows